Novak Djokovic reconstructing and rebuilding body after injury-plagued 18 months

 Asked to explain what the pod does, Djokovic added: "It is a multi-sensory wellness capsule pod that resets your batteries in the shortest amount of time, which is eight minutes."

-Djokovic iconic battles with Roger Federer, Rafa Nadal and Andy Murray has given him a unique insight into what it takes to operate at the cutting edge of sport.
+Djokovic's iconic battles with Roger Federer, Rafael Nadal and Andy Murray have given him a unique insight into what it takes to operate at the cutting edge of sport.

 With Lando Norris, Oscar Piastri and Max Verstappen vying for the F1 driver's championship in Qatar this weekend, Djokovic had some sage words of advice.